 RCR Tomlinson Ltd Investor Class Action

-IMF Bentham Limited (IMF) proposes to fund a class action against RCR Tomlinson Ltd (RCR) on behalf of shareholders who acquired RCR shares in the period between 28 August 2018 and 9 November 2018 (Relevant Period).
-This includes shareholders who acquired RCR shares pursuant to the prospectus issued by RCR on 28 August 2018 and/or on-market during the Relevant Period.
-The proposed claim concerns alleged breaches by RCR of its prospectus disclosure obligations, continuous disclosure obligations and alleged misleading or deceptive conduct.
+IMF is co-funding a class action against RCR Tomlinson Ltd (RCR) and two of its directors on behalf of shareholders who acquired RCR shares in the period between 28 December 2016 and 12 November 2018 (Relevant Period).
+This includes shareholders who acquired RCR shares pursuant to a capital raising and/or on-market during the Relevant Period.

 On 28 August 2018 RCR announced it would raise $100m from investors following what the company said were recently identified project-specific cost overruns on one solar EPC project.

 On 24 November 2018 administrators were appointed following further issues with a number of unnamed solar EPC contracts.
 The administrators have discontinued RCR’s solar business.

 It is alleged that from 28 December 2016, RCR’s ECP solar contracts, by their nature, exposed RCR to a heightened risk of loss, including in the event of delay or unanticipated increases in the cost of completing the relevant project.

 The claim alleges that RCR and the directors, amongst other things:

 - breached their continuous disclosure obligations set out in section 674 of the Corporations Act;

 - breached their prospectus disclosure obligations (as they relate to the prospectus issued by RCR on 28 August 2018) as set out in section 728 of the of the Corporations Act; and

 - engaged in misleading or deceptive conduct in contravention of section 1041H of the Corporations Act.